AGNES DI LEONARDI C.M. LLD

 MAJOR DAVID CLARKE CVO

-He was appointed a Lieutenant of the Royal Victorian Order (LVO) on 14th October 2003 by Her Majesty, Queen Elizabeth and promoted to a Commander (CVO) in the Queen’s birthday honours on 17th June 2017.
-He was awarded the Queen’s Diamond Jubilee Medal in 2012.
+Major Clarke was appointed a Lieutenant of the Royal Victorian Order (LVO) on 14th October 2003 by Her Majesty, Queen Elizabeth and promoted to a Commander (CVO) in the Queen’s birthday honours on 17th June 2017.
+He is a recipient of the Queen’s Diamond and Platinum Jubilee Medals and was awarded the Gold Award of Achievement (GA) by the Government of Barbados in November 2021.

 SIR TREVOR CARMICHAEL KA, LVO, QC